lesleymurphy/GettingCleaningDataProject/CodeBook.md

 Lastly, all column names are set to lower case, per class instructions for tidy names.

-A second code then takes the tidy data.frame, groups the data by Subject and Activity and returns the average of all the columns of variables, written into a table that is saved into the working directory.
+A second code then takes the tidy data.frame, groups the data by Subject and Activity and returns the average of all the columns of variables, written into a table that is saved into the working directory (thanks to dplyr for making that calculation easy).

 #########################################################################################################################
 ##Activities are given codes in the train_y and test_y files (1-6) corresponding to the activities which are defined as follows: